bobbydilley/lindbergh-loader/docs/supported.md

 - The House Of The Dead 4
 - The House Of The Dead 4 Special
 - The House Of The Dead Ex
+- Let's Go Jungle Special (boots to ride error)
+- Virtua Fighter 5 (boots to dongle error)

 ## Games that do not work or haven't been tested

-- After Burner Climax
 - Hummer
 - Initial D 4
 - Initial D 5
 - Let's Go Jungle
-- Let's Go Jungle Special
 - Primevil
-- Virtua Fighter
 - Virtua Tennis 3

 ## How to run specific games